On the Stretch Factor of Polygonal Chains: Introduction

 We introduce a new natural fingerprint property and see that it can constrain the stretch factor of a polygonal chain, but only in a weaker sense than one may expect; we also provide algorithmic results on this property.
 Before providing details, we give a few basic definitions.

-\subparagraph*{Definitions.} A \emph{polygonal chain} $P$ in the Euclidean plane is specified by a sequence of $n$ points $(p_1, p_2, \dots, p_n)$, called its \emph{vertices}.
+\subparagraph*{Definitions.} A \emph{polygonal chain} $P$ in $\RR^d$ is specified by a sequence of $n$ points $(p_1, p_2, \dots, p_n)$, called \emph{vertices}.
 The chain $P$ consists of $n-1$ line segments between consecutive vertices.
 We say $P$ is \emph{simple} if only consecutive line segments intersect and they only intersect at their endpoints.
-Given a polygonal chain $P$ in the plane with $n$ vertices and a parameter $c\geq 1$, we call $P$ a \emph{$c$-chain} if for all $1\leq i < j < k\leq n$, we have
+Given a polygonal chain $P$ in $\RR^d$ with $n$ vertices and a parameter $c\geq 1$, we call $P$ a \emph{$c$-chain} if for all $1\leq i < j < k\leq n$, we have

 Observe that the $c$-chain condition is a fingerprint condition that is not really a local dilation condition---it is more a combination between the local chain substructure and the distribution of the points in the subchains.